Flaws & Misconceptions about Ethereum Smart Contracts

 1. Security Risk

-The security risk factor is said to be a major flaw of the ethereum smart contracts.
-The study by Andrew (2017) states that since 2015 when ethereum was introduced, its security dangers is not any mystery within the blockchain group.
+The security risk factor is said to be a major flaw in the ethereum smart contracts.
+The study by Andrew (2017) states that since 2015 when ethereum was introduced, its security dangers are not any mystery within the blockchain group.
 Since the $50m hack in the year 2016, the group moved back to the computerized records with another “hard fork” – basically introducing two forms of Ethereum, one preceding the hack and one after.
 Another $30m was stolen in July by hackers.

 The fundamental issue is the manner the smart contracts are utilized to oversee other individuals’ cash.
 It seems to be an easy and comfortable way but there is a trade-off to be made.
 These existing contracts can’t be revised which is a major issue.

 Despite the fact that smart contracts are intended to reduce the complexity of the operations through their code is truly mind-boggling.
 Each smart contract is composed by a human coder, yet their information is hard to break down.